ZonghaoLi777/githubTrending/README.md

 ## Javascript

+* 【2024-12-01】[xanderfrangos / twinkle-tray](https://github.com/xanderfrangos/twinkle-tray) - Easily manage the brightness of your monitors in Windows from the system tray
 * 【2024-11-30】[besuper / TwitchNoSub](https://github.com/besuper/TwitchNoSub) - An extension to watch sub only VOD on Twitch
 * 【2024-11-30】[copy / v86](https://github.com/copy/v86) - x86 PC emulator and x86-to-wasm JIT, running in the browser
 * 【2024-11-29】[DavidAnson / markdownlint](https://github.com/DavidAnson/markdownlint) - A Node.js style checker and lint tool for Markdown/CommonMark files.